ahicks92/fastnet/specification.md

 On a link where enough packets are corrupted to cause a problem, the user will probably not be connected reliably anyway.
 Even then, the application will on average have to send multiple gigabytes of data before seeing corruption.

+This checksum does make packets larger.
+Unfortunately, the UDP checksum is optional.
+Without it, it is possible for every corrupted packet to get through.

 The rest of this specification assumes that the checksum is present and refrains from mentioning it in packet format specifications for brevity.

 ##Status Queries##